 \subsection{Comprehensive RAG Evaluation}

 Evaluating the performance of RAG presents a unique set of challenges due to the dual nature of retrieval and generation tasks.
 Traditional evaluation metrics, such as BLEU \cite{papineni2002bleu} and ROUGE \cite{lin2004rouge}, primarily focus on the quality of the generated text by comparing it to reference outputs.
 However, these metrics may not adequately capture the effectiveness of the retrieval component, which plays a crucial role in determining the relevance and accuracy of the generated content.
-To address this, comprehensive evaluation frameworks must integrate metrics that assess both retrieval accuracy (e.g., precision, recall, F1-score \cite{yacouby2020probabilistic}) and generation quality (e.g., coherence, fluency, factual accuracy).
+To address this, comprehensive evaluation frameworks must integrate metrics that assess both retrieval accuracy, including precision, recall, and F1-score \cite{yacouby2020probabilistic}, and generation quality, including coherence, fluency, and factual accuracy.

-Developing such comprehensive evaluation metrics is inherently challenging, as it requires balancing quantitative measures with qualitative assessments to provide a well-rounded evaluation of the system's performance.
-Additionally, aligning these metrics with real-world user satisfaction and practical utility adds another layer of complexity.
-Subjective factors, such as the perceived relevance and helpfulness of the generated responses, are difficult to quantify but are essential for evaluating the true effectiveness of RAG systems.
-Incorporating user studies, human evaluations, and adaptive metrics that evolve with user feedback can enhance the accuracy and relevance of performance assessments.
-Furthermore, ensuring that evaluation metrics remain robust across different domains and applications is critical for maintaining the generalizability and applicability of RAG systems in diverse real-world scenarios.
-Additionally, the citation generation in RAG is crucial for verifying the credibility and traceability of the retrieved information in the evaluation process.
+Developing comprehensive evaluation metrics for RAG systems remains a complex task, requiring a balance between quantitative indicators and qualitative judgments to yield a holistic assessment of system performance.
+Aligning these metrics with real-world user satisfaction and practical utility further complicates the process, as subjective dimensions, such as perceived relevance, coherence, and helpfulness, are difficult to quantify yet crucial for measuring true effectiveness.
+Incorporating user studies, human evaluations, and adaptive, feedback-driven metrics can enhance both accuracy and contextual relevance.
+Moreover, ensuring metric robustness across diverse domains and applications is essential for maintaining generalizability.
+Finally, citation generation plays an important role in verifying the credibility and traceability of retrieved knowledge, reinforcing the reliability of RAG evaluation.